 Add the white onion and sauté, stirring constantly, until it becomes translucent.

 Now add the rice to the pan.
-Stir constantly and lightly toast the rice for approximately 3 minutes.
+Stir constantly and lightly toast the rice for 3 minutes.

 Deglaze the pan with the white wine and cook until the wine has almost completely evaporated.